 You can also upload custom badges for users that are subscribed for increasing numbers of months, beyond the base badge they receive as a new Subscriber.
 Extra tiers of 1, 3, 6, 12, and 24 months are available for custom badge slots.

 Q: Will my Subscriber badges be available for my Subscribers immediately upon uploading?

 A: Yes.
 Unlike Emoticons, badges can only appear in your channel and therefore do not require manual approval before they appear to your audience.

 Q: My Subscriber badge disappeared and now I only see the default star.
 What happened?

 A: You should have received an email regarding the reason why your badge has been removed (check your spam filter).
-If you did not, simply write into email@example.com to inquire.
+If you did not, simply file a ticket via help.twitch.tv to inquire (be sure to log in to ensure your Partnership status is noted for expedited assistance).
 Remember that all badges must comply with the badge and emoticon guidelines.
 To resolve this, you may alter the badge so that it does not violate any of these rules, or submit a different badge altogether.

 Q: I think a badge violates Twitch’s rules.
 How do I report it?